-In the day-ahead energy market, in 2022, there were net scheduled imports at one of PJM's 19 interfaces.
+In the day-ahead energy market, in the first nine months of 2022, there were net scheduled imports at one of PJM's 19 interfaces.
 The top importing interface in the day-ahead energy market was the PJM/Carolina Power and Light - Western (CPLW) Interface, which accounted for 100.0 percent of the net scheduled import volume.
 The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) had net scheduled exports in the day-ahead energy market.
-In 2022, there were net imports in the day-ahead energy market at none of the 10 separate interfaces that connect PJM to MISO.
+In the first nine months of 2022, there were net imports in the day-ahead energy market at none of the 10 separate interfaces that connect PJM to MISO.18

-Table 9-10 Day-ahead scheduled net interchange volume by interface (GWh): 2022
+Table 9-10 Day-ahead scheduled net interchange volume by interface (GWh): January through September, 2022